-Yes, we know it’s only September, and we’re still getting over the school holidays, but given how quickly this year seems to have whizzed by already, it’s never too early to turn our minds to a cool Yule.
-Please don’t hate us for using the ‘C’ word, but if you’re not feeling like a turkey dinner in Singapore this year, we’ve got some awesome direct flight ideas for a festive break that includes everything from hitting the ski slopes to BBQs on the beach, Christmas lights in London to festive fairs in Europe…
+Now that it’s mid-way through November, and Xmas holidays officially start for local schools today, we’re turning our minds to a cool Yule and getting in a jolly mood.
+So, if you’re not feeling like a turkey dinner in Singapore this year, we’ve got some awesome direct flight ideas for a festive break that include everything from hitting the ski slopes to BBQs on the beach, Christmas lights in London to festive fairs in Europe…

 Don’t miss: Harrods and Hamleys for your Xmas shopping, the famous London sightseeing icons (Buckingham Palace et al), The National History Museum, London Zoo, Greenwich Observatory and a Harry Potter Studio Tour (a short drive from London).

 Family-friendly digs: We love the location of the Melia White House near Regent’s Park.
 We also like the more wallet-friendly Novotel Tower Bridge Hotel!

 Direct flights: Singapore Airlines, Norwegian Airlines and British Airways are the 14-hour (ish) direct options, but we’ve tried (and survived!) many a stop-over flight with kids and no dramas.
 It’s kinda nice to stretch your legs halfway!